itsJae/itsJae/README.md

 I have experienced education from different countries.

-+ Pungdong Middle School, South Korea.
++ Bachelor of Comptuer Science @University of New South Wales, Australia.
++ Singapore Institute of Management, Singapore.
 + Brookswood Secondary School, Canada.
-+ Singapore Institute of Management, Singapore.
-+ Bachelor of Comptuer Science @University of New South Wales, Australia.

 ## 👀 Visit Other Platforms than Github
 + <https://jaylog.hashnode.dev/> - Personal blog